ninbura/optimize-business-pc/readme.md

 # summary

-attemps to remove minor org locks, disables admin popup windows, and unpins unwanted apps from your taskbar at login.
+attemps to remove locks, disables admin popup windows, and unpins unwanted apps from your taskbar at login.

 # configuration example